kavimaluskam/leetcode-collection/1_two-sum/README.md

 ## Discussion

-Actually no much algorithm can be applied to this question.
+### Trail 1

-One can easily see a trivial solution with brutal force to get an O(n^2) solution.
-On top of it, we enhance the solution with a hash map (`dict` in python) to sacrifice `memory` for `time complexity`.
+One can easily see a trivial solution with brutal force.
+We loop through each element `x` in the list, and loop through each element again to check of `target - x`.
+Yet this is a very slow solution giving time complexity `O(n^2)`.

+### Trial 2

+Based on *trial 1*, we can enhance the solution by preparing a hash map (`dict` in python).
+Hence we loop through each element `x` in the list, and check for element `target - x` in the hash map.
+As look up in hash map is atomic, the time complexity of the algorithm improved to `O(n)`.
+While the hash map takes space of `O(n)`.
+We sacrifice memory for algorithm performance.

+### Solution

-Instead of looping twice, we try to add tested element to the hash map as:
-`{element: index}` in every iteration.
+Further improving *trail 2*, we can preparing the hash map while looping through each element in the list.
+For cases where no correct pair is found, we add the new element to the hash map as: `{element: index}` in each iteration.

+Although the time complexity and space complexity remains unchanged, but for normal cases, the correct pair is found before looping through every element, so the actual iteration and size of map is smaller than `n`.

 ### Complexity Analysis

-Thus only one loop is required.For worst case computation, giving `time complexity = O(n)`, and `space complexity = O(n)` for saving all but the last element.
+- Time Complexity: `O(n)`, as only one looping of the input list is required.

+- Space Complexity: `O(n)`, as a hash map of the elements in input array is created.